Do your competitors have a better return on the research investment?

 Halliburton still dominates the Digital Oilfield Domain as they have spent much less than Schlumberger (in their total R&D spending) and have received much more patents.

 Schlumberger is losing its edge in DOF as their R&D spending is much higher in this domain and they aren’t even leading now like they did before.
 Their individual patent cost is almost double than that of Halliburton.

 Another fact revealed here is, entering in Digital Oilfield Domain is much of a task for new players as research cost here are touching sky and competition is quite aggressive.

 Once you are done with the comparative analysis and know your position with respect to your competitors, depending upon the results, followings are the steps you can take:

 - You can formulate new strategies for your R&D team which may include changing the area where they were researching before.

-- The IP team may be receiving multiple rejections during an office action or may be using a prosecution strategy which may be increasing the patent filing cost; you can find that out and tweak the process.
+- The IP team may be receiving multiple rejections during an office action or maybe using a prosecution strategy which may be increasing the patent filing cost; you can find that out and tweak the process.

-Authored By: Shabaz Khan, Junior Research Analyst
+Authored By: Shabaz Khan, Senior Research Analyst